TiloPapke/FinanceOverViewTraining/README.md

 hint: new miles stones might be added

 goal points for version 0.0.5
+- [ ] unit test case: check if UUID of different user account is used when updating or creating elements => reject
 - [ ] correct spellings like display_paswword_reset_with_token_page
 - [ ] code refactoring: centralizse session handle (eg getting session data and setting new expire timestamp)
 - [ ] code refactoring: connection setting handle